Content Marketing

 If You’re Privacy-First or Offline-Heavy

-In case you are frequently required to work offline, and data security is of utmost importance to you, then go for Obsidian as your primary system.
+If you are frequently required to work offline and data security is of utmost importance to you, go for Obsidian as your primary system.
 Obsidian is more similar to a secret notebook: all your work is saved in markdown files, and it is entirely up to you whether you want to add Obsidian Sync, Obsidian Publish, or any AI tool later.

 It is also possible to create a hybrid Notion vs Obsidian setup where only low-risk information is stored in Notion’s cloud storage while your main knowledge base stays in Obsidian.